Program: Recording Connection for Ableton Electronic Music Production

 Our Live DJ Apprentice Program pairs you with a working, touring DJ who will tutor you in what it takes to succeed on stage.
 It's the ultimate all access pass in the music business.

 Welcome to your new office: the stage!

 The Recording Connection Live DJ with Ableton Live program teaches aspiring audio enthusiasts and music makers what it takes to be a Live DJ’s on the festival circuit—giving you the skills needed for creating, arranging and performing your sets.

 Electronic Dance Music is the backbone of the live DJ and as a part of the Live DJ program, you will learn the principles of the genre in order to create amazing live experiences for many different live music audiences and settings.

 The Recording Connection gives you the knowledge, experience, understanding and connections to create your own Live DJ presence.
-Equipped with these tools, you are ready to follow your own path toward an intense yet rewarding career!
+Equipped with these tools, you can be ready to follow your own path toward an intense and rewarding career!

 In the Studio

-As part of Recording Connection’s fully-immersive Live DJ program with Ableton Live, you’ll receive private in-person tutoring in a real recording studio or music production room plus remote tutoring from an established music creator.Students may attend part-time or full time and are expected to put in 10-40 hours per week depending on their schedule.
+As part of Recording Connection’s fully-immersive Live DJ program with Ableton Live, you’ll receive private in-person tutoring in a real recording studio or music production room plus remote tutoring from an established music creator.Students are expected to put in 10-40 hours per week, depending on their schedule.